 Are you interested in biomedical research?
 Do you want to use your knowledge in biomedicine to develop new medicines?
-At the Master Programme in Biomedicin at Uppsala University you will obtain in-depth knowledge about some of our major diseases and the brain, both healthy and diseased.
+As a student in the Master Programme in Biomedicine at Uppsala University you will obtain in-depth knowledge about some of our major diseases and the brain, both healthy and diseased.
 You will follow the process of developing new drugs, from finding new targets to the final product.

 The Master Programme in Biomedicine enables you to choose your own career in research, clinical trials or drug development, amongst other things.

 The theme of the Master Programme in Biomedicine is ”From the ailing body and the ailing brain to the discovery and development of new drugs”.
 The focus is on research-oriented questions for application in academic research and in the pharmaceutical or life-science industry.